er-souravkmr/js/read.md

-# JavaScript DOM Manipulation Project
+# JavaScript Learning with small Projects.

 This project is aimed at learning DOM manipulation, promises, and API fetching using JavaScript till now i will add some more learning in future.